 The Tegal Wangi Beach Rock Pools

 The natural jacuzzi like pools fills up with water with each crashing wave that rolls in from the ocean.
 On sunset, you can get a fantastic reflection photo along the edge of the rock pools.

 The Tegal Wangi Beach Caves

-The second cave is much larger and more impressive than the 1st.
-It is around 5 meters tall and 5 meters deep.
+The second cave is much larger and more impressive than the first.
+It is around five meters tall and five meters deep.
 This is the perfect secluded spot to lay down a sarong and listen to the waves echo throughout the cave as they crash on to the shoreline.
-You can take a photo from inside the cave facing out over the horizon for a cool perspective.
+You can take a photo from inside the cave facing out over the horizon for another cool perspective.

-Pantai Tegal Wangi – Best Uluwatu Beaches
+Pantai Tegal Wangi – Uluwatu Beaches

 #7 GREEN BOWL BEACH

-Green Bowl Beach Bali is one of the best, most secluded Uluwatu beaches on the Bukit Peninsula.
+Green Bowl Beach is one of the best, most secluded Uluwatu beaches on the Bukit Peninsula.
 Green Bowl Beach sits at the base of verdant cliffs next to a small village known as Ungasan.